Learn how you can recycle old reusable plastic and metal water bottles without stress

 Metal water bottles

+If you’re not sure if your metal water bottle is stainless steel or aluminium, grab a magnet off your fridge.
+If your metal water bottle attracts the magnet, it’s probably stainless steel.
+If it’s not magnetic, it’s probably aluminium.
 Reusable metal water bottles are most commonly made of stainless steel.
-Some brands that make stainless steel water bottles are: Jerry, S’well, Yeti, Mira and, of course, Chilly’s!
+Some brands that make stainless steel water bottles are: Waterdrop, S’well, Yeti, Contiga, Hydro Flask and, of course, Chilly’s!

 How to recycle a metal water bottle

 Stainless steel water bottles are recyclable!
 However, not curb side.
-This mean you should not put your bottle into the recycling bin at home.
+This means you should not put your bottle into the recycling bin at home.

 Plastic water bottles